-The Redfern brewery and taproom by The Atomic Beer Project, the new Sydney-based subsidiary of WA’s Gage Roads Brewing Company, hopes to open in September 2020.
+The Redfern brewery and taproom by The Atomic Beer Project, the new Sydney-based subsidiary of WA’s Gage Roads Brewing Company, opens Thursday September 24, 2020.

-The Atomic Beer Project has commissioned its Redfern brewery and the venue is ready to start trading, Gage Roads informed the ASX this week.
+The Atomic Beer Project has commissioned its Redfern brewery and the venue is ready to start trading following delays attributed to COVID-19 restrictions.

 “The Redfern site is one that’s exciting for us,” Gage Roads’ then head of marketing Miles Hull told Drinks Adventures earlier this year.